 ….
 The eerie silence was finally broken several minutes later as three P-47 Thunderbolts dove quickly out of the brightening sky to strafe the German troops, making three passes each.

 “Time to move out boys,” Chuck heard Bando say.
 And just like that, in an instant, Chuck was moving forward ready for whatever he had to do as the momentary uncertainty faded quickly away.

 The battle was not a quick one.
 The platoon crept forward inch by inch as the attack unfolded.
 The A Company soldiers were met with fierce automatic machine gun fire, mortars, and 88 shells.
 However, the 88s re-focused their attention on the platoon’s right flank when Charlie Company moved in, successfully getting their accompanying tanks across the bridge before the German 88s could destroy it.

-Taken from Chapter 10
+Chapter 10 Excerpt

 ….
 Twenty minutes later, the company began to engage German forces in another small village, not unlike the one from the previous day.
 Chuck once again worked hard, racing between machine gunners continuously.
 The battle lasted until 1630 when the remaining sixty-three German soldiers surrendered.